Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Introduction

 constructed above.
 In the parahoric case $n = 1$, the map $\Sht_{r,\Omega} \to \Sht_{r, \Gamma_0(\pf)}$ is an isomorphism. \end{thm}

 Note that this also shows that $\overline{\Sht}_{r, \Omega} = \Sht_{r, \Gamma_0(\pf^n)}$ is the flat closure of the generic fibre inside $\varprojlim_{\ff \prec \Omega} \Sht_{r,\ff}$.
 Theorem \ref{thmDrinfeldClosureBTIntro} suggests that a candidate for a good integral model for the moduli spaces of shtukas for a general reductive group with deep Bruhat-Tits level structure (i.e. level structures generalising $\Gamma_0(\pf^n)$-level structures in the $\GL_r$-case) might be the closure of the moduli stack of shtukas for the Bruhat-Tits group scheme inside the limit of all moduli stacks with corresponding parahoric level.
-We study this more general setup in an upcoming subsequent paper.
+We study this more general construction in \cite{Bieker2022a}.